ekin651/Tableau-Challenge/README.md

 ## Sharing Your Work
 In order to share your work, we are asking that you will save your workbook as a .twbx file so that your TA's can grade them.

-To save your workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
+To save my workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
 Then, select the .twbx option.

 ## Assessment